hglattergotz/pardot/README.md

 performed on that object.
 The third parameter is an associative array of fields to be set.

+The $response will be an array representing the record (keys being the field names and the values being the values of those fields)

 ### Read a prospect

 Using the email address as the identifier